GolferGeek/golf-compete/docs/phases.md

 Phase 10: Drills, Games, and Course-Hosted Competitions

-Goal: Build a library of drills/games and allow courses to set up small, daily competitions (e.g., putting contests).
+Goal: Build a library of drills/games and allow courses to set up small competitions.
 	1. Drills & Games Library
 	•	Database structure for storing standard drills and user-created drills.
 	•	Tagging or categorization system to filter drills by issue type.